Bob Earl Resume

-2001-Ongoing- Freelance Driver Coach and Test Driving/Car Development for Vintage Cars.
-Invented and sells the Virtual Racing Chassis at www.bobearlracing.com.
+2000-Ongoing- Freelance Driver Coach and Test Driving/Car Development for Vintage Cars.
+Dealer for VBox Data/Video systems.

 1996-2000 - Started the Derek Daly Performance Driving Academy in las Vegas, was General Manager and Director of instruction.
 Director and Head Coach of the Team Green Academy driver search.
-MotorTrend Magazine voted the Derek Daly Performance Driving Academy as “the best driving school in America”
+MotorTrend Magazine voted the Derek Daly Performance Driving Academy as the best driving school in America in 1997.”

 1994-1996 - Freelance Driver Coach